fabiogoma/selinux-nginx-tomcat/README.md

   <img src="images/forbidden.png">
 </p>

 :confounded: What can be possibly wrong?
-Ok, no reason for panic, here we are going to execute the first command that will use SELinux features to gives us a hint.
+Don't panic.
+Here we are going to execute the first command that will use SELinux features to gives us a hint.

 ```bash
 [root@nginx html]# ls -lZ